How HSV Actually Works

 Active phase and timeline

-First episode vs. recurrences
+First outbreak vs. recurrences

 What Outbreaks Look Like